Robert Conquest

-George Robert Acworth Conquest (15 July 1917 – 3 August 2015) was a British and American historian, poet and novelist.
+George Robert Acworth Conquest (15 July 1917 – 3 August 2015) was a British and American historian, poet, and novelist.
 He was one of the West’s leading Sovietologists during the Cold War and was influential to both Ronald Reagan and Margaret Thatcher.
+Conquest was also affiliated with the anticommunist Information Research Department, within the British Foreign Affairs Office.

 A long-time research fellow at Stanford University's Hoover Institution, Conquest was most notable for his work on the Soviet Union.
-His books included The Great Terror: Stalin's Purges of the 1930s (1968); The Harvest of Sorrow: Soviet Collectivisation and the Terror-Famine (1986); and Stalin: Breaker of Nations (1991).
+His books included The Great Terror: Stalin's Purges of the 1930s (1968); The Harvest of Sorrow: Soviet Collectivization and the Terror-Famine (1986); and Stalin: Breaker of Nations (1991).
 He was also the author of two novels and several collections of poetry.

 Early life and education

 Conquest was born in Great Malvern, Worcestershire, to an American father, Robert Folger Wescott Conquest, and an English mother, Rosamund Alys Acworth.
 His father served in an American Ambulance Field Service unit with the French Army in World War I, and was awarded the Croix de Guerre, with Silver Star in 1916.

 Conquest was educated at Winchester College, where he won an exhibition to study Philosophy, Politics and Economics (PPE) at Magdalen College, Oxford.
 He took a gap year, spending time at the University of Grenoble and in Bulgaria, and returning to Oxford in 1937, where he joined the Communist Party of Great Britain and the Carlton Club.
 He was awarded an MA in PPE and a DLitt in history.